-The civil aviation sector is a vital contributor to the UAE’s economy and pre-pandemic, the industry supported nearly 800,000 jobs in 2019, contributing $47.4 billion to the economy, roughly 13.3% of the UAE’s GDP.
-While the pandemic was a severe shock to the aviation sector, it remains a key sector of the overall economy.
-The UAE has two major airlines, Dubai-based Emirates and Abu Dhabi-based Etihad Airways.
+The civil aviation sector is a vital contributor to the UAE’s economy.
+In 2019, before the pandemic, the International Air Transport Association (IATA) estimated that the aviation transport industry supported nearly 800,000 jobs and contributed $47.4 billion to the annual Gross Domestic Product ($19.3 billion from airlines and their supply chains and over $28 billion from the aviation-supported foreign tourism sector), roughly 13.3% of the UAE’s GDP.
+While the pandemic severely affected the aviation sector, it is rebounding and remains a key sector of the overall economy.

 UAE government initiatives and investment in the aerospace industry have driven robust demand for business partnerships and helped the UAE outpace other regional markets.
 These initiatives include the offset program, industrial clusters, university programs, etc. Such initiatives boosted the signing of contracts for new manufacturing and maintenance, repair, and overhaul (MRO) projects in the UAE in support of the country’s long-term strategy for transformation into a knowledge-based economy.

-In recent years, the four major UAE carriers expanded their operations and investments, including Dubai-based Emirates Airline (full-service carrier since 1985), Abu Dhabi-based Etihad Airways (full-service carrier since 2004), flydubai (low-cost carrier since 2009), and Sharjah-based Air Arabia (low-cost carrier since 2003).
+The UAE has four major passenger aviation carriers, including Dubai-based Emirates Airline (full-service carrier since 1985), Abu Dhabi-based Etihad Airways (full-service carrier since 2004), flydubai (low-cost carrier since 2009), and Sharjah-based Air Arabia (low-cost carrier since 2003).
 The UAE has seven international airports including Dubai International Airport (DXB), one of the world’s largest and busiest international airports, and Abu Dhabi International Airport (AUH).
 Abu Dhabi formed partnerships to create budget airlines such as Wizz Air Abu Dhabi and Air Arabia Abu Dhabi.